Coronary heart disease

 cardiac risk factor assessment)

-Free health checks to assess your risk of CHD are not currently
+Free NHS health checks to assess your risk of CHD are not

-offered in Wales, but you can still discuss any concerns with your
+currently offered in Wales, but you can still discuss any concerns

 The health check usually takes place at your GP surgery.